lino-framework/welfare/docs/tested/immersion.rst

 ..
 How to test only this document:

-  $ python setup.py test -s tests.DocsTests.test_trainings
+  $ python setup.py test -s tests.DocsTests.test_immersion

-A technical tour into the :mod:`lino_welfare.modlib.trainings` plugin.
+A technical tour into the :mod:`lino_welfare.modlib.immersion` plugin.

 .. contents::